esamaric-srl/Microsoft-Courses/CWNCSF-BOOTCAMP.md

 ## Course Curriculum

-The CWNCSF-BOOTCAMP is meticulously structured to provide a comprehensive journey through the NIST Cybersecurity Framework.
+The <a href="https://www.esamatic.it/corsi/nist-cybersecurity-framework-ncsf-boot-camp-training-courseware">CWNCSF-BOOTCAMP</a> is meticulously structured to provide a comprehensive journey through the NIST Cybersecurity Framework.
 Here's an overview of what participants can expect to learn over the three-day intensive:

 ### Day 1: Framework Foundations and Core Functions